ozturkosu/cms_topn/README.md

 User defined PostgreSQL type to keep the count-min sketch structure and the top-n list.

 ##Function to create empty cms_topn structure
-######cms_topn(any type, integer n, double precision epsilon default 0.001, double precision p default 0.99)
+######cms_topn(any type, integer n, double precision errorBound default 0.001, double precision confidenceInterval default 0.99)
 This creates empty cms_topn type for the given type(integer, text etc.).
 It has parameters for the precision and top-n count.
 Second parameter specifies top-n count.
 Third parameter specifies error bound for the approximation of the frequencies and the fourth one specifies confidence of the error bound.
-Such as these default values give us an error bound of 0.1% with a confidence of 99%.
+Size of the sketch is determined with the given error bound and confidence interval according to formula in this paper: http://dimacs.rutgers.edu/~graham/pubs/papers/cm-full.pdf.
+Such as these default values give us an error bound of 0.1% with a confidence of 99% and the created sketch has 5 rows and 2719 columns.
+Smaller error bound and higher confidence interval require bigger number of columns and rows, respectively.
+Size informaton of a created sketch can be seen with cms_topn_info function.

 ##Functions to insert items
 ######cms_topn_add(cms_topn, value)
 Adds the given item to the given cms_topn structure.

-######cms_topn_add_agg(value,  integer n, double precision epsilon default 0.001, double precision p default 0.99)
+######cms_topn_add_agg(value,  integer n, double precision errorBound default 0.001, double precision confidenceInterval default 0.99)
 This is the aggregate add function.
 It creates an empty cms_topn with given parameters and inserts series of item from given column to create aggregate summary of these items.

 ##Functions to get results
 ######topn(cms_topn, value)
-Gives the top n elements which have the same type with the second parameter and their frequencies as set of rows.
+Gives the top-n elements which have the same type with the second parameter and their frequencies as set of rows.
+This function requires a parameter for the type because PostgreSQL has strongly typed system and the type of frequent items in returning rows has to be given.

 ######cms_topn_frequency(cms_topn, value)
 Gives frequency estimation of an item.